report a death to the health insurance provider

 Katrin Straub

-The loss of a loved one is an emotional ordeal.
-However, the bereaved must also report the death to the health insurance provider.
-This article explains the necessary steps, deadlines, and the documents you will need.
+The loss of a loved one is an emotionally difficult situation.
+Nevertheless, those left behind must also report the death to the health insurance provider.
+This article explains the necessary steps, deadlines and which documents you need.

 The topic in brief and concise terms